 Massachusetts drivers are getting more relief at the pump, with the average cost of a gallon of gas down another 3 cents thanks to lower crude oil prices.

 Gas prices are creeping upward in Massachusetts, now one cent higher than last week.

 Massachusetts residents are getting a little break at the pump, as gas prices have dropped slightly in the past week.

 Massachusetts gas prices have leveled off, remaining unchanged from last week.

 Gas prices in Massachusetts continue to rise, up another 6 cents per gallon in the past week.

 The price of gasoline in Massachusetts shot up another 8 cents per gallon in the past week to an average of $2.54.

-The price of a gallon of gas in Massachusetts went up 7 cents in the past week but remains well below the national average.
+A gallon of gas in Massachusetts has inched up a penny in the past week, but remains a nickel below the national average.

-The price of a gallon of gasoline in Massachusetts is up another 3 cents, and has now jumped 13 cents in a month.
+The price of a gallon of gasoline in Massachusetts has plunged 9 cents in the past week and is now a full dime below the national average.

 After several weeks of rising prices, the cost of gasoline in Massachusetts is falling again.